PoCInnovation/Workshops/software/13.Rust/README.md

  - [Option & unwrap](https://doc.rust-lang.org/rust-by-example/error/option_unwrap.html)
  - [Match](https://doc.rust-lang.org/rust-by-example/flow_control/match.html)

-#

 ### Step 1.5 - Pig Latin

 > :exclamation: We strongly advise you to use the resources given for this exercise.

-The serious stuff begins !
+The serious stuff begins!

-The idea is inspired by `Pig Latin` but with a small variation nevertheless it can help you in learning a little more about the [original version](https://www.wikiwand.com/en/Pig_Latin).
+This exercise is inspired by the `Pig Latin` concept, so feel free to look at the [original version](https://www.wikiwand.com/en/Pig_Latin) to help you.

-From a word you must follow the following rules:
+Get a string as parameter, from this word you have to apply or not the following rules:

-- If it starts with a vowel then it doesn't matter, you just have to add the suffix `-hay` at the end of your word.
+- If the word starts with a vowel, it doesn't matter.
+You just need to add a suffix `-hay` to your word.

-- If it starts with a consonant then you must take the first letter of the word and move it to the first position of the suffix instead of the `h`.
+- If the word starts with a consonant, you must take the first letter of the word and place it in the first position of the suffix.

-> :bulb: We put you some examples to better visualize:
+> :bulb: To help you visualize the exercise, here are some examples :

 ```Rust
 "PoC"        -->    "oC-Pay"